UnrealIOS/.github/profile/README.md

+translate all Markdown files into English in place

+translate all Markdown files into ukr.md

 assign CASE numbers and CASE ranges to all CASEs in this file

 in all files everywhere keep CASE numbers consistent with this file